Spectre (DC Comics character): Day of Vengeance

-In Gotham Central #38, Crispus Allen is killed by a corrupt policeman named Jim Corrigan (not the same Corrigan that was formerly associated with the Spectre).
-While Allen's body is in the morgue, the Spectre-Force is forced against its will to enter Crispus Allen, taking Allen as its new host.

 Blackest Night

-During the 2009–2010 Blackest Night storyline, Black Hand reveals that the Spectre must be moved out of the way in order for the universe to be at peace.
+During the 2009–2010 Blackest Night storyline, Black Hand reveals that the Spectre must be moved out of the way for the universe to be at peace.
 For that, he uses the Black Lantern Pariah, who unleashes more black rings which latch themselves onto Crispus' body (who was killed by Eclipso), turning him into a Black Lantern and sealing the Spectre-Force inside its host.
 Changing into a giant version, the Black Lantern Spectre declares that it wants Hal Jordan back.
 The Phantom Stranger and Blue Devil work together in an attempt to distract the Black Lantern Spectre from seeking out Hal Jordan.
 The Phantom Stranger manages to temporarily free the real Spectre, only for the Black Lantern to repress it again and, discarding the Stranger and Blue Devil, leaves to carry out its intention to cast vengeance on Hal Jordan.

 In Coast City, Hal Jordan encounters the Black Lantern Spectre.
 Using the real Spectre-Force's power to protect itself, it is rendered immune to the combination of emotional lights that usually destroy Black Lanterns.
 Knowing that the Spectre is afraid of Parallax, Jordan allows himself to be possessed by the fear entity once more to stop him.
 The powers of the Spectre also become of interest to the Red Lantern Corps leader Atrocitus, as he senses the Spectre's real nature despite being influenced by the black ring: an embodiment of rage and vengeance.
 Atrocitus desires to harness the spirit's power for his corps and his own vengeance against the Guardians of the Universe.
 Parallax tears into the Black Lantern's body, freeing the real Spectre-Force and destroying the facsimile.
 Atrocitus attempts to turn the Spectre into his own rage entity but fails, the Spectre telling him that "he is God's rage" and of the true rage entity and warning him not to trifle with it.
 Parallax then attempts to destroy the Spectre, who uses his own fear of the entity coupled with the love Carol Ferris feels for Hal, to separate Parallax from its host.
 The Spectre then confronts Nekron, the master of the Black Lanterns, but discovers that Nekron is without a soul and is thus immune to his powers.
 The Spectre is then removed from the battlefield by Nekron to parts unknown.